Skip to main content

 Dogs + Behavior & Training

-• Fear can be a normal response to a threat, but it can also be maladaptive, contributing to emotional and physical distress.
-Anxiety is the anticipation of fear and can contribute to chronic stress and behavioral illness.
+• Fear can be a normal response to a threat, but it can also contribute to emotional and physical distress.
+Anxiety is the anticipation of fear.
 Phobias are intense fear responses to relatively benign triggers.
-Behavior modification and, in some cases, medications may be used to treat fear, anxiety, and phobias in dogs and cats.
+Behavior modification and medications may be used to treat fear, anxiety, and phobias in dogs and cats.

 • The Field Spaniel can be a dedicated hunting companion, an enthusiastic hiking partner, eager agility competitor, ecstatic retriever of anything, and contented lap warmer, all rolled into one.